Department of Restorative Sciences

 Prosthodontics

 The Division of Prosthodontics is committed to providing the highest quality education to our predoctoral and advanced education students.
-Our talented faculty have developed a curriculum and competency standards in patient care pertaining to the diagnosis, treatment planning, rehabilitation and maintenance of the oral function, comfort, appearance and health of patients with clinical conditions associated with missing or deficient teeth and/or oral and maxillofacial tissues.
-Our students develop critical thinking and problem solving skills to facilitate the management of challenging clinical situations.
+Our talented faculty has developed a curriculum and competency standards in patient care pertaining to the diagnosis, treatment planning, rehabilitation, and maintenance of oral function, comfort, appearance, and health of patients with clinical conditions associated with missing or deficient teeth and/or oral and maxillofacial tissues.
+Our students develop critical thinking and problem-solving skills to facilitate the management of challenging clinical situations.
 Emphasis is placed on lifelong learning, engagement with our communities through evidence-based practice and contribution to the profession through research and publication.

 Faculty